Hal Ashby: Personal life and death

-Acclaim and influence
+Influence and legacy

 The Last Detail, Bound for Glory, Coming Home, and Being There were all nominated for the Palme d'Or.

 American songwriter and guitarist Guthrie Thomas, who coordinated the music in Bound for Glory and acted in the film, called Ashby "one of the finest motion picture directors of the 20th century."

+Michael Cimino's 1996 film The Sunchaser, about a teenager with pancreatic cancer who refuses medical treatment, was dedicated to Ashby.

 For the 2012 Sight & Sound Directors Top Ten poll Niki Caro, Cyrus Frisch, and Wanuri Kahiu voted for Harold and Maude, with Frisch describing the film as "an encouragement to think beyond the obvious!"

 A 2018 documentary about the director was screened at the Sundance Film Festival.

-Archives

 The moving image collection of Hal Ashby is held at the Academy Film Archive.
-The material at the Academy Film Archive is also complemented by material in the Hal Ashby papers at the Academy's Margaret Herrick Library.
+The material at the Academy Film Archive is also complemented by material in the Hal Ashby papers at the academy's Margaret Herrick Library.

+Hal Ashby has been an influence to the melodic post-hardcore band Touche Amore.
+He is referenced in the 3rd song "Hal Ashby", of their album "Spiral in a Straight Line" in the lyrics (“a misguided Hal Ashby catastrophe”).